hassanamjad91/mern-eCommerce/README.md

 An eCommerce website build using MERN stack.
 Currently its a work in progress..

 ## Feature Set
+- [x] Product catalog sourced from MongoDB atlas
-- [x] Add and remove from Cart
+- [x] Add / remove prodcts from Cart
 - [x] Login / Sign up screen
 - [x] React-Bootstrap style compoenets
-- [x] Use of MongoDB and Express.js for the backend
+- [x] Use of Express.js for the backend
 - [x] Use of Redux and react hooks for state management
+- [x] Paypal intergration

 ## Prerequisites